yezkez10/tp/docs/DeveloperGuide.md

 #### Implementation

-The view available timeslots mechanism is facilitated by the `UniqueTimeslotList` class.
+The view available timeslots mechanism is facilitated by the `UniqueTimeslotList` and `Timeslot` class.
 A `view` command input takes in a `date` and displays all available timeslots for that `date`.
-This is mainly used by users to identify available timeslots in an instant which they can use to book appointments on.
+This is mainly used by users to identify available timeslots instantly which they can use to book appointments on.

 After receiving the users input, the `ViewAvailableCommandParser` parses the given input to return a `ViewAvailableCommand` instance which will then be executed.